-This art catalog was made to accompany the 2002 Hitéemlkiliiksix traveling exhibit sponsored by the Longhouse.
-This exhibit traveled throughout the United States and was featured at the Rotorua Museum in New Zealand.
-The artwork showcased was created by indigenous artists representing 38 tribal nations along the Pacific Rim in 2001 at the first U.S.-based Gathering of Indigenous Visual Artists of the Pacific Rim at The Evergreen State College.
-77 indigenous artists created work in the areas of carving, weaving, printmaking, pottery and painting.
+This catalog of art was an accompaniment to the 2002 Hitéemlkiliiksix Traveling Exhibit, sponsored by the Longhouse.
+The exhibit traveled throughout the United States and was featured at the Rotorua Museum in New Zealand.
+Seventy-seven Indigenous artists, representing 38 tribal nations along the Pacific Rim, showcased their work at the first-ever United States-based Gathering of Indigenous Visual Artists of the Pacific Rim at The Evergreen State College, in 2001.
+Featured works included those in the areas of carving, weaving, printmaking, pottery and painting.

 "Why is art important to those who are artists?
 Because it allows us to sing without a song, to give our true spirit into something we create out of something nature has given us."